Baptism of Infants and Young Children (0-6 Years)

 We celebrate baptisms of young children approximately six times per year at the Sunday Eucharist.
 First time parents/guardians are asked to participate in a Baptism Preparation Class to update their understanding of baptism, the important responsibilities of Christian parenting, and learn more about the many ways our parish supports families.
 All families and godparents are asked to participate in the baptismal preparation class whenever possible.

 For information about Infant Baptism please contact Molly Hiro at 503-289-2419 or firstname.lastname@example.org.
 Initiation catechists are Carmi Lyon, Angela Kremer, Molly Hiro and Michael Prendergast.

-Dates Infant Baptism and Preparation St. Andrew Church
+Dates for Infant Baptism and Preparation St. Andrew Church

 Commonly Asked Questions

 Are there any requirements in order to have my child baptized at St. Andrew?

 Parents/Guardians are required to be a registered parishioner here or have a personal connection with a registered parishioner (i.e. grandparents are members of the parish).
 If a family is a member of another parish, a letter must be received from their own parish granting permission for the baptism indicating that they are registered and have participated in that parish’s baptism preparation class.